jackrschumacher/UAH-Notes-md/Notes/Chapter 20- A Manager's Guide to the Internet and Telecommunications.md

 		- Concern about "overcrowding" in space
 			- Especially from China and countries where free speech is suppressed and the deployment of Starlink in their countries might allow for unrestricted speech

 <style>
+  /* Fix Giant Headers */
   h1 { font-size: 1.5em; }
   h2 { font-size: 1.3em; }
   h3 { font-size: 1.1em; }

-  /* SMART FIX: Makes list items (bullets) respect your Logseq line breaks */ li { white-space: pre-wrap; }
+  /* FIX BIG BLOCKS: Forces list items to respect Logseq line breaks */ li { white-space: pre-wrap; }

   /* Keep headings inside lists normal size */